Fraud

 mocked

-: Indicates whether a user's location is being mocked, such as in a simulator or using a location spoofing app (e.g., Fake GPS location).compromised
+: Indicates whether a user's location is being mocked, such as in a simulator or using a location spoofing app (e.g., Fake GPS location).jumped

-: Indicates whether the user moved too far too fast (e.g., "jumped" across the country in only a few seconds).sharing
+: Indicates whether the user moved too far too fast (e.g., "jumped" across the country in only a few seconds).compromised

-: Indicates whether the user is screen sharing (e.g., using TeamViewer).proxy
+: Indicates whether the user is using screen sharing or remote desktop software (e.g., using TeamViewer).proxy

-: Indicates whether the user's IP address is a known proxy, VPN, Tor exit node, etc.verified
+: Indicates whether the user's IP address is a known proxy or VPN.verified

 While you can work with individual flags, Radar also exposes a single user.fraud.passed